pink-gorilla/pink-gorilla.github.io/README.md

 However, not everything is :rainbow: yet.
 There is yak to shave and some things are still missing or rough:

 - Tests
-- Routing (Clojure/ClojureScript)
+- Ring/Secretary
 - Re-frame
-- CSS :nail_care:
+- Styling :nail_care:
 - Dependency hell :fire:
 - ClojureScript Kernel